ValentinGot/real-debrid/README.md

 ### Using the API

 Here is some examples on how to use the Real-Debrid API.
+If you want more examples, you can go to the [/examples](https://github.com/ValentinGot/real-debrid/tree/master/examples) folder.

 ```php
 // Retrieve user information